As brands worldwide continue to rely on social media to reach their target audience, there is an increasing need for social media managers.

 The main platforms you will need to master as a social media manager include:

 Facebook is a wildly popular social media platform with over 2.5 billion active users.
-Naturally, it has become a prime marketing asset for all sorts of businesses.
+Naturally, it has become a prime marketing asset for many businesses.

 Creating business pages, joining groups, and running paid advertisements are the most common ways to connect and engage with your target audience on the platform.

 Instagram allows users to post images and short videos accompanied by comments.
-Nearly half of all Instagram users are following at least one business and the platform is a popular outlet for learning about brands and products.
+Nearly half of all Instagram users follow at least one business, and the platform is a popular outlet for learning about brands and products.

 LinkedIn is a social network geared towards professionals.
-Users are focused on business, networking, and high-value and authoritative content like long-form blog posts and thought leadership articles.
+Users focus on business, networking, and high-value and authoritative content like long-form blog posts and thought leadership articles.

 The platform is more popular among millennials and is another go-to choice for people looking to learn about brands and businesses.

-Pinterest is another image-based platform that functions similar to a search engine.
+Pinterest is another image-based platform that functions similarly to a search engine.